prathushan/WP-Site-Inspector-Agent/README.md

 - Compatible with all major WordPress themes and plugins
 - Handles common errors like undefined variables, missing includes, deprecated functions
 - Displays status updates: Pending, Fulfilled, Failed
 - Works with custom-coded themes and plugins
-- Integrated with the WP Site Inspector dashboard for one-click recovery
 - Designed for both novice and advanced developers

 > Powered by your preferred model: OpenAI, Claude, Gemini, DeepSeek, or OpenRouter — via your own API key (BYOK)